MaximePremont/DigiformaSync_sync-piece-sync/README.md

-# pieces-sync
+# piece-sync

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-sync` to build the library.
+Run `nx build piece-sync` to build the library.